 about Pet Influencers.

-At Urban Paws UK we realise how important assigning the right pet influencer to the right job is.
+At Urban Paws UK we realise how important assigning the right digital creators to the right job is.
 We have years of experience identifying which of our amazing animals is best suited to each campaign, be that in terms of follower count, the platforms they use, or any specific skills.

 Frequently asked questions

 At Urban Paws UK we work with bloggers, vloggers, and social media content creators.

 With these talented pooches, felines, and other species, we facilitate the creation of powerful media campaigns, whether that be the creation of product placement posts, brand awareness through the user’s biog, discounts, giveaways, or more robust brand promotions, such as product review videos.
 We also look to pair up influencers and pet food brands who are a natural fit, in what we call ‘pet food affiliation.’

 Sometimes our clients double up as pet models.
 These animals are naturally used to the camera and fulfil a double role as a model / brand ambassador.
 For example, we’ve had various dogs visit Google‘s head office in London to promote specific products.
 Of course, all of our pet influencers are perfect for modelling work, though some owners have more interest in it for their pets than others.

 We divide influencers into four groups based on market reach and audience engagement.
 When choosing who to work with, however, it’s important to consider more than just selling rates; the awareness achieved by pushing your brand to niche markets can be exceptionally beneficial.